-PSHE is addressed through the assembly programme and discussed during extended form time on a Wednesday morning.
-Pupils also hear from guest speakers who specialise in certain areas such as drugs and alcohol to gain professional advice and guidance to help them prepare for the challenges they may face in the years ahead.
+Elements of PSHE are also reinforced through the assembly programme.
+We also regularly invite guest speakers into school who specialise in certain areas such as drugs and alcohol to gain professional advice and guidance to help pupils prepare for the challenges they may face in the years ahead.